Eschatologue/CM_wiki/docs/glossary.md

 ### Difficult Terrain

-If a space is Difficult Terrain, every foot of movement in that space costs 1 extra foot.
+If a space is *Difficult Terrain*, every foot of movement in that space costs 1 extra foot.
 For example, moving 5 feet through Difficult Terrain costs 10 feet of movement.
 Difficult Terrain isn't cumulative; either a space is Difficult Terrain or it isn't.

 A space is Difficult Terrain if the space contains any of the following or something similar: